gmshake/jail-crash/README.md

 ## Steps

-Disable cron sendmail and syslogd to speed up jails
+Disable cron, sendmail and syslogd to speed up jails
 ```console
 root@:~ # sysrc cron_enable=NO
 cron_enable: NO -> NO